 \subsubsection{Nonprompt-lepton background}

 Background events containing nonprompt leptons misidentified as prompt, isolated leptons could be selected for the SR. This background includes the QCD multijet process.
+Using the data-driven method described below, its contribution to the total background yield in the signal and control regions is estimated to be less than 2\%.
 The contribution of this background is obtained by reweighting events from a control sample containing lepton candidates that pass looser selection criteria than those of the SR, but fail the SR requirements.
 This sample has a minor contribution from EW processes containing genuine prompt leptons, which is subtracted from data using the simulation-based estimate.
-The weights, called misidentified-lepton factors, are measured in QCD enriched samples, as $\epsilon_{\text{misID}}/(1-\epsilon_{\text{misID}})$, where $\epsilon_{\text{misID}}$ is the probability of a nonprompt lepton satisfying the less stringent criteria to also pass the SR criteria.
+The weights, called misidentified-lepton factors, are measured in QCD-enriched samples, as $\epsilon_{\text{misID}}/(1 - \epsilon_{\text{misID}})$, where $\epsilon_{\text{misID}}$ is the probability of a nonprompt lepton satisfying the less stringent criteria to also pass the SR criteria.
+The QCD-enriched samples follow the SR selection, except for requiring exactly one loose (rather than tight and isolated) lepton, no \PQb-tagged AK4 jets at the loose \textsc{DeepJet} WP, and $\ptmiss < 20\GeV$ to suppress prompt-lepton contamination from \wjets and ensure orthogonality to the SR.

 The misidentified-lepton factors are parameterized as a function of the \pt and $\eta$ of the leptons.
 The uncertainty relative to the subtraction of the prompt-lepton background is also propagated into the misidentified-lepton factors.
 This method is described in detail in Ref.~\cite{CMS:2018zzl}.